For this tutorial we do not offer a free download of the pattern.

 ![]() |

-- the 2 widths of one of the P1 pieces on the reverse side of the leather.
-Do not put any on the second P1 piece.
+- Apply the two widths of one of the P1 pieces to the reverse side of the leather.
+Do not apply them to the second P1 piece.

 - the length of the bottom of the 2 pieces P1 on the right side of the leather (see step 10).